Don’t Buy a Treadmill If…

 6. It doesn’t have an emergency shut off button.

-7. Doesn’t offer at least 1 year warranty for parts and 5 years for the motor.
+7. It doesn’t offer at least 1 year warranty for parts and 5 years for the motor.

 Summary